linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

 For wrapped native currency, there are two settings

+- `nativeSymbol` - the symbol of the native currency (used as symbol for FTSO)
 - `wrappedNativeName` - the name of the wrapped currency
 - `wrappedNativeSymbol` - the symbol of the wrapped currency
+- `initialWnatPriceUSDDec5` -
+    The USD price of Native at deploy time (in scaled USD: 1 USD = 10^5 USDDec5).
+    Usually 0, which means that the useful starting price is obtained after first voting.

 Every other currency definition is under it symbol's key.
 For example we have
 ```